|

-What it's from: Bubble Bobble
+What it's from: Ghosts 'n Goblins

 I DRINK TO PREPARE FOR A FIGHT.
 TONIGHT I AM VERY PREPARED!